Top 10 Offshore Software Development Companies 2026

 Founded: 1993 | Headquartered: Newtown, Pennsylvania, USA | Engineers: ~63,000 | Model: Digital engineering and consulting

 EPAM Systems is the closest thing the offshore world has to a public benchmark.
 It is listed on the NYSE under EPAM and serves Forbes Global 2000 enterprises across financial services, healthcare, media, and travel.
-The engineering centers are concentrated in Eastern Europe, India, and Latin America, and the company has been recognized as one of the fastest-growing public tech firms in the world.
+The engineering centers are concentrated in Eastern Europe, India, and Latin America, and the company built its name as one of the fastest-growing public tech firms.

 EPAM is not a staff-aug shop in the way the smaller firms on this list are.
 It is a digital engineering and AI transformation consultancy that happens to deliver offshore.
 Engagements are typically multi-million-dollar enterprise deals with a consulting wrapper around the engineering.
 The rates are higher and the procurement cycle is longer, but the engineers are genuinely senior.